 The Philodendron Plant is known for their viny appearance and for their aerial roots.
-But there is one Philodendron that is very different than the other Philodendron plants – the Philodendron Xanadu.
+But there is one Philodendron that is very different than the other Philodendron types – the Philodendron Xanadu.

 One can easily distinguish this exotic plant from the others, because of its uniquely-shaped leaves.
 It has deeply dissected grey-green leaves.